solhint-community/solhint-community/README.md

-  -V, --version                           output the version number -f, --formatter [name]                  chosen formatter for reports (stylish, table, tap, unix, json, compact) -w, --max-warnings [maxWarningsNumber]  number of allowed warnings -c, --config [file_name]                file to use as your .solhint.json -q, --quiet                             report errors only - default: false --ignore-path [file_name]               file to use as your .solhintignore --fix                                   automatically fix problems.
+  -V, --version                           output the version number -f, --formatter [name]                  chosen formatter for reports (stylish, table, tap, unix, json, compact) -w, --max-warnings [maxWarningsNumber]  number of allowed warnings -c, --config [file_name]                extra config file to source, in addition to the defaults -q, --quiet                             report errors only.
+Takes precedence over --max-warnings - default: false --ignore-path [file_name]               file to use as your .solhintignore --fix                                   automatically fix problems.
 If used in conjunction with stdin, then fixed file will be printed to stdout and report will be omitted
   --init                                  create configuration file for solhint.
 This option is deprecated, use init-config subcommand instead